-The sequence of all telemetry frames with the same Transfer Frame Version Number (TFVN) and the same SCID on the same physical channel constitutes a mMaster eChannel.
+The sequence of all telemetry frames with the same Transfer Frame Version Number (TFVN) and the same SCID on the same physical channel constitutes a Master Channel.

-NOTE - Depending on the TFVN, the definition of SCID is as given in either reference [3]-or reference, [6], or [10].
+NOTE - Depending on the TFVN, the definition of SCID is as given in either reference [3], [6], or [10].